asthana7/BCOG-200-Final-Project/README.md

 # FEATURES:
 1) Can alter volume depending on the distance between the index fingers
-2) Can skip to the next or previous song if you make a clockwise/ counter clockwise motion with your finger
+2) Can skip to the next or previous song if you make a clockwise/counterclockwise motion with your finger
-3)

 # Setup Instructions

 ### Python Version